Jeff Sessions: 2016 presidential election

 Sessions was an early supporter of the presidential candidacy of Donald Trump, and was a major policy adviser to the Trump campaign, especially in regard to immigration and national security.
 He was on the short list to become Trump's running mate and was widely seen as a potential Cabinet secretary in a Trump administration.

 Sessions donned a "Make America Great Again" cap at a Trump rally in August 2015, and Stephen Miller, Sessions's long-time communications director, joined the Trump campaign.
 On February 28, 2016, Sessions officially endorsed Trump for president.
-Session's endorsement further legitimized Trump's campaign, as he was the first and only sitting U.S. Senator to endorse him during the primary.
-Sessions's and Rudy Giuliani's appearance was a staple at Trump campaign rallies.
+Sessions' endorsement further legitimized Trump's campaign, as he was the first and only sitting U.S. Senator to endorse him during the primary.
+Sessions' and Rudy Giuliani's appearance was a staple at Trump campaign rallies.
 Uncorroborated Russian communications intercepted by U.S. intelligence agencies discuss Ambassador Sergey Kislyak meeting privately with Sessions at the Mayflower Hotel during a Trump campaign event in April 2016.